TheRoboticsClub/gsoc2021-Shashwat_Dalakoti/MNIST-PyTorch-To-ONNX/README.md

 # MNIST-PyTorch-To-ONNX

-This repo contains the code for trainig a digit classification model in PyTorch based on the MNIST dataset, and converting the trained model to the ONNX format.
+This folder contains the code for trainig a digit classification model in PyTorch based on the MNIST dataset, and converting the trained model to the ONNX format.

 ## File description
 * `MNIST_Pytorch.py` - Create and train the Pytorch model, and save the state dictionary of the trained model.